 It is not easy to project and plan especially when considering the number of stakeholders involved.
 However, it is worth the time and effort.
 Remember what I said at the beginning “Failing to plan is planning to fail!”
 Make the time to define your goals.
 Then train department heads and staff to focus on the overall mission and give them proper motivation to reach it.
 The results of these actions will separate you from the pack in no time!

 Author: Amy Bair, Lead Consultant Business Process Excellence, LLC

-Amy Bair is a Problematic Process Problem Solver focused on the Senior Care and Hospitality industries.
+Amy Bair is a Problematic Process Problem Solver focused on the Hospitality industry.
 Her company Business Process Excellence (www.BpeNow.com) partners with organizations to improve productivity, increase revenue and reduce costs.
 She recently worked with a hotel where together they created a method for saving over $30,000 in housekeeping wages annually.
 Sign up for her monthly newsletter here.